pymodbus-dev/pymodbus/README.rst

 Summary
 ------------------------------------------------------------

 Pymodbus is a full Modbus protocol implementation using a synchronous or asynchronous core.
-The preferred mode for asynchronous communication is asyncio, however for the moment twisted and tornado are also supported (due to be removed or converted to a plugin in a later version).
+The preferred mode for asynchronous communication is asyncio, however for the moment twisted are also supported (due to be removed or converted to a plugin in a later version).

 Supported modbus communication modes: tcp, rtu-over-tcp, udp, serial, tls